JNRowe/bleeter/doc/faq.rst

 There are no buttons on the tweets!
 '''''''''''''''''''''''''''''''''''

-If you're using Ubuntu or e17_ this is expected behaviour.
+If you’re using Ubuntu or e17_ this is expected behaviour.
 Neither the Ubuntu or e17_ notification systems support the ``actions`` capability that is required for adding buttons to notifications.